-Figure 12: A sketch of the stretch reflex.
+FIG. 12 A sketch of the stretch reflex.
 Afferent feedback depends on muscle length and its rate of change.

-Feldman, 2016) is illustrated in Figure 13.
+The stabilization of posture by the stretch reflex poses a problem for the movement.
+This so-called posture-movement problem (Feldman, 2016; Feldman & Latash, 2005) is illustrated in Fig. 13.
 Assume you want to voluntarily extend the elbow beyond its initial posture.
 To do this, you need to shorten the extensor muscle and lengthen the flexor muscle.
-Initially, both muscles are active at a certain level that reflects co-contraction, giving the elbow joint a certain stiffness.
-The associated forces cancel exactly so that the elbow is at rest.
+Initially, both muscles are active at a certain level that reflects cocontraction, giving the elbow joint a certain stiffness.
+The associated forces cancel exactly so the elbow is at rest.
 To shorten the extensor muscle, its activation must increase and generate the appropriate force.
 Extensor activation can be brought about by sending increased descending activation down to the extensor muscle.
 At the same time, flexor activation should decrease to avoid resistance of the flexor muscle to the extension movement.
 This can be brought about by sending decreased descending activation to the flexor muscle.
-As soon as the desired new joint posture has been reached, the initial level of activation of both muscles needs to be reinstated, so that there is no net torque at the new joint posture and that the same level of joint stiffness prevails.
-Alas, the extensor is now shorter, the flexor muscle now longer than initially.
-So the length feedback signals differ, smaller for the extensor, larger for the flexor muscle.
+As soon as the desired new joint posture has been reached, the initial level of activation of both muscles needs to be reinstated, so there is no net torque at the new joint posture and the same level of joint stiffness prevails.
+Alas, the extensor is now shorter, while the flexor muscle is now longer than initially.
+So the length feedback signals differ, smaller for the extensor and larger for the flexor muscle.
 In order for the same muscle activation to reign as initially, the descending activation for the extensor must be larger than initially, and the descending activation for the flexor must be smaller than initially.
-In other words, the descending activation patterns sent to the muscles are not pure "movement signals": They do not change from an initial no-movement level to a movement level back to a non-movement level.
-Instead, the descending activation patterns contain a postural component, so that they end up at a different level from their initial level after the movement has terminated.
+In other words, the descending activation patterns sent to the muscles are not pure "movement signals": They do not change from an initial no-movement level to a movement level and back to a nonmovement level.
+Instead, the descending activation patterns contain a postural component, so they end up at a different level from their initial level after the movement has terminated.
 This is the key insight of equilibrium point theory (Feldman & Levin, 1995).
 There is no question that such a postural component is contained in the descending activation signal (Albert et al., 2020).
 Debates have concerned the more radical claim that the only thing that descending activation needs to do is shift the postural state, with movement simply tracking that shifting equilibrium point.
 Model simulations aligned with data have demonstrated that this may be feasible for certain movements (Gribble et al., 1998; Pilon & Feldman, 2006; Zhang et al., 2022).

-Figure 13: A sketch of the lengths, descending and muscle activations of a flexor and a extensor muscle during a voluntary extension movement.
+FIG. 13 A sketch of the lengths, descending and muscle activations of a flexor and an extensor muscle during a voluntary extension movement.
 The descending activation profiles were obtained by minimizing their change for a given movement time and amplitude (Ramadan et al., 2022).